lawrenceadmin/Devops_assignment/README.md

    docker-compose up --build
 ```
 ```
 ## Open your web browser and navigate to http://localhost.
-You should see the greeting message from the Flask application.
+You should see the greeting message from the Flask application.The message can also be supplied/changed  via the environment variable on the docker-compose file.
 Visit http://localhost/data to see the sample JSON
 ## Run the data parsing script